Pro Bono Opportunities

 1) Volunteer at citizenship workshop for a few hours: help applicants review their N-400 citizenship applications for quality and accuracy.
 To register for a workshop, visit our events page.

 2) Represent an applicant for naturalization at their interview who is seeking a disability waiver of the English and civics requirements.
-If interested in this opportunity, please contact Sarah Plavcan at firstname.lastname@example.org. fill the space
+If interested in this opportunity, please contact Jacob Benhabib at email@example.com. fill the space

 3) Review and revise a Disability Waiver for applicants seeking a waiver of the English and civics requirements due to a mental or physical disability.
-If interested in this opportunity, please contact Sarah Plavcan at email@example.com .
+If interested in this opportunity, please contact Jacob Benhabib at firstname.lastname@example.org .

 Charles Sanders on why he volunteers: